 So, are student loans amortized?
 As you see above, since amortization applies to installment loans, and your student loan falls into that category, your loans have amortized.

 Perhaps counterintuitively, even though your payment under a typical installment loan is the same each month, the amount of your monthly payment allocated to principal and interest changes over the life of the loan.

 Almost always, more of your monthly payment goes toward interest during the early years of repayment.
 Below is a table of my own student loan payments from 2013.
-Notice how almost all of my payment goes toward interest until I started paying extra in August:
+Notice how almost all of my payment went toward interest until I started paying extra in August of that year: